LYLinnnn/llm_multiagent_ids/README.md

 # DATASET:
 Please download the dataset from this link: https://www.kaggle.com/datasets/primus11/cic-ids-2018-dataset.
-Place the CSV file in project root
+Place the CSV file in project root and name it as "cis-ids2018.csv".

 # Requirement:
 Python 3.10+